 - What help do you need in order to further your career?

-A professional life coach will provide a step-by-step course of action to help you get back on your feet following your redundancy.
-One-to-one sessions will be available for as long as you need, providing support and guidance in a range of career development areas.
-These will include:
+A coach will support you in creating a course of action to help you get back on your feet following your redundancy.
+Sessions will be available for as long as you need, providing support and guidance in a range of career development areas.
+These might include: